POSITION TITLE: Associate Regional

 - Proven ability to work with and influence a wide variety of

-- Strong competency with Microsoft Office (i.e. Word, Outlook,
+- Basic computer skills with Microsoft Office (i.e. Word,

-- Three to five years of progressively responsible human
+- The ideal candidate has six to ten years of progressively

 - ADL COVID-19 Protocol (updated

-require that all employees are vaccinated with exceptions for
+employees are vaccinated with exceptions for medical and religious

-has a location-based compensation structure, there may be a
+location-based compensation structure, there may be a different

 ADL values a diverse workplace and strongly encourages